 5. Listening or Speaking - What Is More Important?

-But did you know that showcasing your ability to listen is also an incredibly important skill during an interview and can get you the appreciation you deserve.
-It goes beyond interviewing, it is a life-long skill that makes your case stronger as a candidate who can work with differences and with different teams.
+But did you know that showcasing your ability to listen is also an incredibly important skill during an interview.
+It can get you the appreciation you deserve.
+It goes beyond interviewing.
+It is a life-long skill that makes your case stronger as a candidate who can work with different teams.
 Listening carefully can help you give impressive answers.

 💡Tip: Think of the interview as a conversation.
-Remember that the hiring managers are trying to sell the company as much as you are trying to sell yourself for the role.
+Hiring managers are trying to sell the company as much as you are trying to sell yourself for the role.
 Be patient, listen and think faster to retain the information to make the right decision for yourself!